reprodev/Exchange-ToolboxV1/README.md

 3. Once Windows Powershell is open, Change Directory to get to the Network location of the script.

-4. Then you need to Launch the application from Powershell which you can do by using the below command: (Change name to current full filename)
+4. Then you need to Launch the application from Powershell which you can do by using the below command:

-./ExchangeToolboxV1.ps1
+<code>./ExchangeToolboxV1.ps1</code>

 Please Note: This command asks Powershell to run the script in the directory you are currently working in.